 Things that make the dome work better 2: Delonghi de-humidifier, on a self timer that activates just before dawn.
 The clear plastic tube drains to underneath the observatory deck.

 The carpeted floor has saved many an eyepiece and instrument from certain destruction.

-The image at left is typical of the imaging performance the RCOS 14.25" telescope.
+The image above is typical of the imaging performance the RH305mm telescope.

 This deep image of the Horse Head nebula was taken over many nights, partly due to the very dim nature of the dust cloud, but mainly due the massive amount of sky glow from the Sydney urban sprawl.

 Things that make the observatory better 3: